dorsaSz97/la-casa-de-papel/README.md

-# La casa de papel
+# La casa de papel (not responsive)

-This is a website for the show 'La casa de papel'.
+This is a website for the show 'La casa de papel' coded with JavaScript.

 (The design is by Khaled Zaabalawi)